pratikasr/networks/testnet/comdex-test-1/README.md

 # comdex-test-1
-> This is comdex test-net chain
+> This is comdex testnet chain
-> GENESIS PUBLISHED
+> GENESIS NOT PUBLISHED
-> PEERS PUBLISHED
+> PEERS NOT PUBLISHED

 1st testnet for comdex-official/comdex application.